 ADMIRAL’S REPLICA KITS CHANGED EVERYTHING

 Through its connection with Leeds United, Leicester-based sportswear firm Admiral pioneered the introduction and development of the replica kit in the UK.
-In the 1973–74 season, Leeds United wore the first visibly branded kit in the English top flight and, realising the potential of the replica kit market, Admiral struck a deal with the Football Association in 1974 to produce the first commercially available England shirt that featured a sportswear manufacturers logo – and football kits never really looked back.
+In the 1973–74 season, Leeds United sported the first visibly branded kit in the English top division and, realising the potential of the replica kit market, Admiral struck a deal with the Football Association in 1974 to produce the first commercially available England shirt that featured a sportswear manufacturers logo.
+After that, football kits never really looked back.

 KUDOS KIT – BUILT FOR PERFORMANCE